bsucsclub/website/README.md

 $cat ~/.ssh/id_rsa.pub
 ```

-Copy this public rsa key into the ssh keys on Github
+Copy this public rsa key into the ssh keys on Github (User Settings -> SSH keys -> add ssh key)
 This is just a security feature.

 ```